Learning to rank: Practical usage by search engines

 Commercial web search engines began using machine-learned ranking systems since the 2000s (decade).
 One of the first search engines to start using it was AltaVista (later its technology was acquired by Overture, and then Yahoo), which launched a gradient boosting-trained ranking function in April 2003.

-Bing's search is said to be powered by RankNet algorithm, which was invented at Microsoft Research in 2005.
+At its launch in 2009, Microsoft Bing's search engine was powered by the RankNet algorithm, which was invented at Microsoft Research in 2005.

 In November 2009 a Russian search engine Yandex announced that it had significantly increased its search quality due to deployment of a new proprietary MatrixNet algorithm, a variant of gradient boosting method which uses oblivious decision trees.
 Recently they have also sponsored a machine-learned ranking competition "Internet Mathematics 2009" based on their own search engine's production data.
 Yahoo has announced a similar competition in 2010.

 As of 2008, Google's Peter Norvig denied that their search engine exclusively relies on machine-learned ranking.
 Cuil's CEO, Tom Costello, suggests that they prefer hand-built models because they can outperform machine-learned models when measured against metrics like click-through rate or time on landing page, which is because machine-learned models "learn what people say they like, not what people actually like".

 In January 2017, the technology was included in the open source search engine Apache Solr.
 It is also available in the open source OpenSearch and Elasticsearch.
 These implementations make learning to rank widely accessible for enterprise search.